smaabjorg/cloud-assignment-2/README.txt

 This will start sending data through the system, and the data will be stored in our DB for later potential use.

+You are free to use your own DB, just switch the link in broker.js/line 7.
+You also need to change database name and collection name on line 16.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
     If you get an validation error while working on MQTT comment out '\node_modules\jsonschema\lib\validator.js' line number 109-111'.